 Brainstorm with your team for new ideas to boost sales and maximize how you use your marketing dollars for the future.
 Identify your competitive advantage – what separates you from your competitors – and develop a unique selling proposition to push your company’s unique qualities.
 Don’t forget to make use of free marketing tools like social media and word-of-mouth.

-These strategies will help to keep your customers loyal through a recession while ensuring that you are making the most out of your marketing budget.
+These strategies will help to keep your customers loyal through an economic recession while ensuring that you are making the most out of your marketing budget.